bahrus/purr-sist/README.md

 [Demo](https://unpkg.com/purr-sist@0.0.8/demo/index.html?id=11wwg0)

-NB:  This is a highly experimental web component, subject to dramatic changes.

 purr-sist is a web component wrapper to a generic RESTful API, which defaults, for now, to the [myjson.com](http://myjson.com/) api service.
-The service allows anyone to save and update a JSON document.
+The service allows anyone to save and update a JSON document, with zero setup steps.

 ## Basic Syntax